birds-on-mars/canairy/README.md

-# Canairy
+# Can*air*y - Exploring AI technology for your airflow in times of Covid-19.
 "You don’t smell it, you don’t see it, but when the canary falls off the perch, there’s something wrong with your airflow!" - Just like the workers in the coal mines, that used canaries to be warned of deadly gases, you can use the animals in your modern workspaces - No bird will be hurt, we promise!

 <img src="canairy.JPG" alt="canairy" width="300">

 ## About

-Canairy is an open source application provided to you to coordinate your airing and prevent viruses from spreading within your team.
+Can*air*y is an open source application provided to you to coordinate your airing and prevent viruses from spreading within your team.
 To solve the problem every company is currently facing we use "Apache Airflow", a workflow management platform that is on everyones lips when it comes to the productive and sustainable development of AI.

 Just install the software on a Raspberry Pi, set the times of your "airflow" according to your individual conditions and be reminded regularly to air your place!
 How?
 Let the canary sing.